mongodb/docs-app-services/docs-release-notes.md

 ## Other

-- Checked all images and updated those that were outdated.
+- Review all images and update those that were outdated.
 - Rename Asymmetric Sync to Data Ingest.

 # March 31, 2023